Evangelina Elizondo

-Gloria Evangelina Elizondo López-Llera (28 April 1929 – 2 October 2017) was a Mexican actress and singer from the Golden Age of Mexican cinema.
+Gloria Evangelina Elizondo López-Llera (28 April 1929 – 2 October 2017), known as Evangelina Elizondo, was a Mexican actress and singer from the Golden Age of Mexican cinema.
 She starred in movies, television and theater.
 She was an accomplished artist having studied at the National School of Painting and had a degree in theology.
 She wrote two books and recorded numerous albums.
 In 2014, she received a Premios Arlequín (Harlequin Prize) for her contributions to Mexican culture.

 Biography

 Gloria Evangelina Elizondo López-Llera was born on 28 April 1929 in Mexico City.
 Her mother, Evangelina López Llera, was a painter.
 At the age of 21, she won a contest to become the voice of Cinderella in the original Spanish-language release of the Walt Disney feature film.

 Her first acting performance, at the Teatro Margo was as a dancer in the 1950 production of Los de abajo by Mariano Azuela.
 From that starting point, she went on to participate in many stage productions including Mame, Yo y mi Chica, Dónde está el Tenor, and La viuda alegre.